-The capital needs at the Highway Garage from a facilities' standpoint have largely been addressed.
-There remain wear and deterioration issues with the original pavement at the facility and Transfer Station areas.
+Though the capital needs at the Highway Garage from a facilities' standpoint have largely been addressed, there remain wear and deterioration issues with the original pavement at the facility and Transfer Station areas.
 This is addressed in the Comprehensive Municipal Facilities Capital Needs Report, but completion is dependent on funding.
-Concerted efforts over the last several years have noticeably improved the aesthetics of the facility generally, particularly at the Transfer Station.